dialogflow/dialogflow-fulfillment-nodejs/README.md

 This library is intended to help build Node.js Dialogflow Fulfillment for multiple [integrations](https://dialogflow.com/docs/integrations/) including Google Assistant, Slack, Facebook, Telegram, Kik, Skype, Line, and Viber.
 See the reference documentation for more: https://dialogflow.com/docs/reference/fulfillment-library/webhook-client

-If only building Dialogflow Fulfillment for the [Google Assistant](https://dialogflow.com/docs/integrations/google-assistant) and no other integrations, use the Actions of Google NPM module ([actions-on-google](https://www.npmjs.com/package/actions-on-google)) which supports all Actions on Google features.
+If only building Dialogflow Fulfillment for the [Google Assistant](https://dialogflow.com/docs/integrations/google-assistant) and no other integrations, use the Actions on Google NPM module ([actions-on-google](https://www.npmjs.com/package/actions-on-google)) which supports all Actions on Google features.

 ## Quick Start
 1. [Sign-up/Log-in to Dialogflow](https://console.dialogflow.com/api-client/#/login)